-The Compensation Committee approved a base salary increase on January 1, 2002 for Mr. Scelfo, our former Executive Vice President and Chief Financial Officer, from \$300,000 to \$345,000 and for Mr. Donnelly from \$325,000 to \$345,000.
-No other executive officer received an increase in his or her base salary during 2002.
+The Compensation Committee approved a base salary increase on January 1, 2003 for Mr. LaPlante, our Executive Vice President, Programming, from \$250,000 to \$275,000.
+This adjustment in salary was based primarily upon the increase in Mr. LaPlantes responsibility with his promotion to Executive Vice President, Programming, a competitive salary comparison, and a subjective assessment of the nature of the position and the contribution and experience of Mr. LaPlante.
+No other executive officer received an increase in his or her base salary during 2003.